 Archimede moved upmarket, yet, it is still possible to find an interesting-looking timekeeper in their “Pilot” range.

 The Pilot 39 Bronze LS, for example, is offered in a beautiful case that has its main part (the back is still in steel) machined out of a single chunk of CuSn8 machine-brushed bronze alloy.
 There is a synthetic sapphire crystal front and a mineral glass in the back.
 The 39 mm x 9.90 mm case houses the same ETA 2824-2 mechanism as the Ikarus.
 For some extra €75 (excl.
-VAT) it can be equipped with their own oscillating weight or, if you don’t believe in transparent back covers, can be protected from UV radiation by a solid steel cover with radial brushing.
+VAT) it can be equipped with its own oscillating weight or, if you don’t believe in transparent back covers, can be protected from UV radiation by a solid steel cover with radial brushing.

 A premium leather strap with an optional deployant clasp will increase the total by approximately €117 (again: excluding VAT) inflating the gadget’s price over the $1000 mark but is worth the extra cash.

 8. Alpina Startimer Pilot (ref.
 AL-525G4TS6): $1050

 Powered by a Sellita SW200-based Caliber AL-525 and featuring a mildly oversized case of 44 x 11 millimeters, the Startimer features an attractive dark gray dial in a matte finish and their signature cone-shaped setting crown with huge notches for even better grip.
 The main points of attraction here are the applied Arabic numerals with four block-shaped indices at 12, 3, 6, and 9 hours, as well as nicely finished leaf-shaped hour and minute hands.
-All these elements are treated with white Superluminova that ensures superb legibility in all conditions.
+All these elements feature white Superluminova compound that ensures superb legibility in almost all conditions.

 Compared to less expensive models in this chapter, the Startimer collection features an even more elaborate shape of its stainless steel case with brushed surfaces accented by strips of beveled and polished metal.
 The stock strap, too, looks great: unless you particularly hate the way it feels, it won’t require you a change for something more premium during the first year of ownership.

 As for water resistance rating, at 100 meters it is adequate for the task of protecting the mechanism from the elements.

 7. Glycine Airman SST 12 Blue Dial (ref.
 GL0073): $995 (MSRP)